Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 nc -nv <IP> <PORT>
 ```

-> **Note:** Keep in mind that we had complete control over both our attack box and the target system in this scenario, which isn't typical.
+> **NOTE:**  Keep in mind that we had complete control over both our attack box and the target system in this scenario, which isn't typical.

 </details>